Ignacio Cabezón

 José Ignacio Cabezón Lorenzo (1954 – 8 December 2021) was a Spanish politician and doctor.

 Biography

 Cabezón ran for mayor of Neda in the 2007 municipal election as a member of Terra Galega.
-Thanks to a coalition with the People's Party, he was elected.
+With the support of a coalition with the People's Party, he was elected.
 In 2011, he ran as a member of the People's Party of Galicia and was re-elected with an absolute majority.

-He died on 8 December 2021 at the age of 67.
+He died on 8 December 2021, at the age of 67.